 Top 5 Polar Plunge Tips

-This year’s Polar Plunge is coming up quick and The Duluth Experience Team is taking the plunge this year to support Special Olympics Athletes in Minnesota.
-We’re lucky because we’ve got an in-house Polar Plunging expert – Jonee Vance.
-Yay!
-Thanks to Jonee’s leadership and experience, we’re ready to plunge.
+This year’s Polar Plunge is coming up quick and The Duluth Experience Team is taking the plunge again this year to support Special Olympics Athletes in Minnesota.
+We’ve got a lofty goal of exceeding last year’s fundraising effort… will you help?!

 1. Think Warm, Drink Warm